All Episodes

 I'm talking about the so-called conservative intellectual intelligentsia.

-It's you'd think it's a joke.
+You'd think it's a joke.

-This was not something that required a lot of complexity to unravel to understand.
+But even beyond that, this was not something that required a lot of complexity to unravel to understand.

 It was right out there in front of your face.

-And our people looked at it as nothing more than an intellectual feast.
+And our people looked at it as nothing more than an intellectual feast, a great chance to have a great argument.

 And they end up agreeing with Obama more than they do their own side.

-There were two or three different segments in which I opined about the Republican budget deal.
+Grab the first, there were two or three different segments in which I opined about the Republican budget deal.

-I mean, the most recent one was that um it it could well be the theory behind this is that the Republican Party is fed up with its own base and is reaching out to all the people not in the base, and this budget is a way of doing that.
+I mean, the most recent one was that it could well be the theory behind this is that the Republican Party is fed up with its own base and is reaching out to all the people not in the base, and this budget is a way of doing that.

-But Coco, the very first analysis that Drudge linked to, go back and make that prominent on the website right now until the end of the day, or maybe throughout the night.
+But Coco, the very first analysis that Drudge linked to, go back and make that prominent on the website right now until the end of the day or maybe throughout the night.

-Uh, and if you want to find out everything I said about this and find out that it validates everything you think, just visit rushlimbaugh.com.
+And if you want to find out everything I said about this and find out that it validates everything you think, just visit rushlimbaugh.com.

-Hey, Rush, I just got back from out of town, and some friends of mine telling me that it was a sellout.
+Hey, Rush, I just got back from out of town and some friends of mine telling me that it was a sellout.

-They probably think I'm avoiding it, but I wasn't.
+Rather than write them another email, they probably think I'm avoiding it, but I wasn't.

-I just the simplest thing here, read this.
+I just, the simplest thing, here, read this.

 This is everything I said about it.

-The news this week in the portion of my comments in which I suggested we might want to think about disbanding the Republican Party.
+Which, by the way, was all over, I'm told, the news this week in the portion of my comments in which I suggested we might want to think about disbanding the Republican Party.

 You know what's amazing about that is that nobody thought it was outrageous to suggest.

-They thought it was I mean, nobody thought I was an idiot for saying it.
+They thought it was, I mean, nobody thought I was an idiot for saying it.

 They thought it might be kind of hard to do, but nobody thought it was that far out there.

-Anyway, read the link at Rushlinbaugh.com.
+Anyway, read the link at rushlimbaugh.com.

-It's it'll put it on the free side.
+It'll put it on the free side.

 You don't need to be a paying member in order to see it.

-Uh back to the phones now.
+Back to the phones now.

 Elena in San Jose, California.